A decoder-only foundation model for time-series forecasting: Abstract

 \section{Abstract}

-Motivated by recent advances in large language models for Natural Language Processing (NLP), we design a time-series foundation model for forecasting whose out-of-the-box zero-shot performance on a variety of public datasets comes close to the accuracy of state-of-the-art supervised forecasting models for each individual dataset.
-Our model is based on pretraining a patched-decoder style attention model on a large timeseries corpus, and can work well across different forecasting history lengths, prediction lengths and temporal granularities. \blfootnote{Author names are listed in alphabetical order.}
+\blfootnote{Author names are listed in alphabetical order.} Motivated by recent advances in large language models for Natural Language Processing (NLP), we design a time-series foundation model for forecasting whose out-of-the-box zero-shot performance on a variety of public datasets comes close to the accuracy of state-of-the-art supervised forecasting models for each individual dataset.
+Our model is based on pretraining a decoder style attention model with input patching, using a large time-series corpus comprising both real-world and synthetic datasets.
+Experiments on a diverse set of previously unseen forecasting datasets suggests that the model can yield accurate zero-shot forecasts across different domains, forecasting horizons and temporal granularities.